Lease Agreements By Type (6)

 Landlord Noncompliance: Generally, tenants terminate if a 30-day notice to repair remains without a remedy for 20 days after receipt (R.I.
 Gen. Laws § 34-18-28).

-Landlord Harassment: Rhode Island does not explicitly allow tenants to terminate; they seek injunctive relief or vacate for extreme harassment (RI Gen L § 34-18-45).
+Landlord Harassment: Rhode Island does not explicitly allow tenants to terminate; they seek injunctive relief or terminate the agreement (RI Gen L § 34-18-45).

 Inhabitability: Tenants issue a 30-day termination (20 days to remedy) notice in cases where landlord negligence significantly impacts habitability ((R.I.
 Gen. Laws § 34-18-28), (R.I.
 Gen. Laws § 34-18-22(a))).